-Notice that this only takes one half bag of fall colored M&Ms. They only come in the big bag so don’t look for a little one.
+Notice that Smashed Frogs cereal snacks only take one half bag of fall colored M&Ms. They only come in the big bag so don’t look for a little one.
 If you can’t find the fall colors, you’ll have to pick out the brown and yellow and orange ones from a regular mix.
-And that also means you’ll have to buy a big bag so there is enough.
-You know what to do with the leftovers to keep them from going stale.
+And that also means you’ll have to buy a big bag of the regular mix so there is enough.
+Whichever you buy, you know what to do with the leftovers to keep them from going stale.
 You are welcome! 🙂

 I’ve made tags to use for your Smashed Frogs.
 There are small ones to put on favor packets of one or two Smashed Frogs as take home favors.
 There is a large one to label a plate full.
 Click here for the printable tags.

 - ½ cup butter or margarine (1 stick)

 - ½ 12 ounce bag M & Ms, fall colors, about 1 cup

 - Measure cornflakes in large bowl and set aside.

 - Lay waxed paper or parchment paper on flat surface in preparation for spooning out hot candy.